akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 AH!
 Too much data and it looks garbled.
 Hit **Ctl+c (^c)** to quit a running process or abort a task.
 I use this more often than I care to admit.
 You can see that the file is of type "fastq.gz" where the ".gz" indicates the file has been compressed.
 File compression can save huge amounts of space!

 If you want to observe this compressed data in a more manageable way, we can use the command `zcat` (which allows us to look at "zipped" data) and then "pipe"" the output of that to the `less` command using the '|' ***operator***.

 ```{bash}
 zcat ATGCCGCT-CTCCTTAC_S152_L002_R1_001.fastq.gz | less
 ```
+Like the manual pages, we can use the space bar to scroll, and the 'q' to quit.

-Let's decompress the files uzing `gunzip`.
+Let's decompress the files using `gunzip`.

 ```{bash}
 clear